Prototype Fast Breeder Reactor: Background

-The Kalpakkam PFBR is designed to use uranium-238 to breed plutonium in a sodium-cooled fast reactor design.
-The use of thorium-232, which in itself is not a fissile material, as a blanket is also envisaged in this stage.
-By transmutation, thorium will create fissile uranium-233 which will be used as fuel in the third stage.
+The PFBR is designed to generate electricity and breed plutonium-239 in a uranium-238 blanket.
+A planned thorium-232 blanket would produce uranium-233 for the third stage of India's nuclear power programme.
 FBR is thus a stepping stone for the third stage of the program paving the way for the eventual full utilization of India's abundant thorium reserves.
 The surplus plutonium (or uranium-233 for thorium reactors) from each fast reactor can be used to set up more such reactors and grow the nuclear capacity in tune with India's needs for power.
-The PFBR is a part of the three-stage nuclear power program.
+The PFBR is part of India's three-stage nuclear power programme laid down by Homi J. Bhabha.